-- Turn to page 123, Step 5 discusses printing the document you just created.
-To save paper and time, when the textbook instructs you to print something DO NOT PRINT IT.
-When you complete all the work for a chapter, return to this Study Guide to find out exactly what to print and turn in for grading. - Look at the very back of the book, page G-1.
-There is a Glossary that you can use to look up the definitions of many words that have particular meanings when used in relation to computing.
+To save time, when the textbook instructs you to print something DO NOT PRINT IT.
+When you complete all the work for a chapter, return to this Study Guide to find out exactly what output to create and submit for grading.

+At the very back of the textbook, page G-1, you will find a Glossary that you can use to look up the definitions of many words that have particular meanings when used in relation to computing.

-Look at the Index, which is located right after the thirteen-page Glossary.
+In the print text, the Index is located right after the Glossary.
 You can use the Index to find places in the textbook that contain instruction on specific topics.
 If you forget how to do something, look it up in the Index.
+The eText does not contain an index because you can use the search feature to find key words.